aregsar/aregsarblog/blog/2019/installing-composer-php-package-manager/index.md

 ## Installation directories

-Ubuntu installation location

-/root/.composer
-/usr/local/bin/composer

-macOS installation location

-~/.composer
-/usr/local/bin/composer
+The composer executable was installed at:

+`/usr/local/bin/composer`

+The directory where global packages will be installed was created under the home directory:

+`~/.composer`

 ## Running composer from Docker container

+Sometimes as an alternative to installing composer we can just execute some composer commands by using a docker container.

-Run in docker as interactive bash shell:
+We can run composer interactively in docker in a bash shell:

 `docker run -ti --rm composer bash`

-Run as a one shot command execution and exit:
+Or we can run it for one shot command execution and exit:

 `docker run --rm composer <composer command>`

 where `<command>` is any composer command that you can run using a locally installed composer CLI.

+> Note: For executing composer scripts you may need to extend the composer docker container by installing additional PHP extensions by creating your own docker file.

 ## Conclusion